Sorry, you need to enable JavaScript to visit this website.

 For social services in the education system dedicated to removing obstacles to the participation of young people in education and training, see section 6.6.

-SSP is a municipal co-operation between schools, social services and police.
-Over the years other public and private actors have joined the co-operation, for instance voluntary organisations, youth clubs, and youth guidance centres.
-The aim of SSP is to prevent juvenile crime concerning children between the ages 10 and 18 and to reduce the number of 18-25 year olds who commit serious crimes.
+SSP is a municipal cooperation between schools, social services and police.
+Over the years other public and private actors have joined the cooperation, for instance, voluntary organisations, youth clubs, and youth guidance centres.
+The aim of SSP is to prevent juvenile crime concerning children between the ages of ten and 18 and to reduce the number of 18-25-year-olds who commit serious crimes.

 Placement of children and youth outside of the home in Denmark

-According to the Act on Social Services (Lov om social service, LBK nr 170 af 24/01/2022), the municipal council must decide on measures deemed to be essential to a child’s or young person’s special need for support.
+According to the Child’s Act (barnets lov, LBK nr 83 af 25/01/2024), the municipal council must decide on measures deemed to be essential to a child’s or young person’s special need for support.

-In special circumstances, it may be relevant for the municipality to consider removing the child from the home to ensure the health and development of the child.
-Placement of a child in care can only be considered by the responsible municipality if a number of conditions are met.
+In some circumstances, it may be relevant for the municipality to consider removing the child from the home to ensure the health and development of the child.
+The placement of a child in care can only be considered by the municipality responsible if a number of conditions are met.
 Placement of a child outside the home is the most far-reaching type of support, but it can be considered if the municipality assesses that this is necessary to meet the needs of the child.
 The municipality will try to make the arrangement with the support and consent of the parents who have custody of the child.

-If the parents in custody of the child or the child of 12 years or older do not support a decision to place the child in care, the Children and Young Persons Committee (Børn og unge-udvalget) in the municipality can decide to place the child in care without the consent of the parents in accordance with section 58 of the Act on Social Services.
+If the parents in custody of the child or the child of 15 years or older do not support a decision to place the child in care, the Children and Young Persons Committee (Børne og unge-udvalget) in the municipality can decide to place the child in care without the consent of the parents in accordance with section 47 of the Child’s Act.

-The Children and Young Persons Committee in the municipality can only make this decision if there is an obvious risk that the health or development of the child or young person under the age of 18 years will suffer major harm, for instance due to inadequate care or treatment of the child or young person or due to other behavioural or adaptation problems the child or young person has.
+The Children and Young Persons Committee in the municipality can only make this decision if there is an obvious risk that the health or development of the child or young person under the age of 18 years will suffer major harm, for instance, due to inadequate care or treatment of the child or young person, abuse that the child or young person has been subjected to, or due to other behavioural or adaptation problems the child or young person has.

 Health care

-Furthermore, persons with a referral from the general practitioner may be entitled to a public supplement to treatments, for instance at a physiotherapist, chiropractor, dentist, podiatrist, psychologist.
+Furthermore, persons with a referral from the general practitioner may be entitled to a public supplement to treatments, for instance, with a physiotherapist, chiropractor, dentist, podiatrist, or psychologist.

-A fee for interpreting assistance is charged from everyone who has lived in Denmark for 3 years or more, unless they are covered by a set of specified exemptions.
+A fee for interpreting assistance is charged from everyone who has lived in Denmark for three years or longer unless they are covered by a set of specified exemptions.

-The Act on Social Services (Lov om social service, LBK nr 170 af 24/01/2022) entitles children below the age of 18 to psychological treatment when their mothers have been victims of domestic violence and take shelter at a women’s crisis centre.
-Furthermore, the women taking shelter at a women’s crisis centre are offered 10 hours of free psychological treatment, regardless of the length of the stay.
+The Act on Social Services (Lov om social service, LBK nr 67 af 22/01/2024 entitles children below the age of 18 to psychological treatment when their mothers have been victims of domestic violence and take shelter at a women’s crisis centre.
+Furthermore, the women taking shelter at a women’s crisis centre are offered ten hours of free psychological treatment, regardless of the length of the stay.
 The obligation to provide psychological treatment must be effectuated during the stay or in continuation of it.
-In addition, public subsidies for psychological treatment are provided for a wide range of incidents, for instance depression, sexual abuse, incest, abortion, death in the near family (list not complete).
+In addition, public subsidies for psychological treatment are provided for a wide range of incidents, for instance, depression, sexual abuse, incest, abortion, and death in the near family (list not complete).

-According to the Act on Active Social Policy (Lov om aktiv socialpolitik, LBK nr 241 af 12/02/2021)), the municipality may offer financial support to medical treatment, medicine, dental treatment that cannot be covered by any other legislation.
+According to the Act on Active Social Policy (Lov om aktiv socialpolitik LBK nr 1031 af 22/06/2023), the municipality may offer financial support for medical treatment, medicine, and dental treatment that cannot be covered by any other legislation.
 The act covers, for instance:

-• Dental expenses above DKK 600 for persons in the 18-24-year age group
+• Dental expenses above DKK 600 for persons in the 18-24 age group

-• Dental expenses above DKK 600 for persons in the 25-29-year age group receiving education benefit (uddannelseshjælp) or integration benefit (integrationsydelse)
+• Dental expenses above DKK 600 for persons in the 25-29 age group receiving education benefit (uddannelseshjælp) or integration benefit (integrationsydelse)

 Furthermore, the young person can be entitled to speech-language pathological education in order to modify their voice and speech.

-The Act on Special Pedagogical Support (Lov om specialpædagogisk støtte ved videregående uddannelser, LBK nr 69 af 28/01/2020) entitles young people with physical or mental disability enrolled in FGU, upper secondary education programmes, or higher education programmes to special support.
-The objective of the special support is to help the target group to complete their education similarly to students who do not experience such impairments.
+The Act on Special Pedagogical Support (Lov om specialpædagogisk støtte ved videregående uddannelser, LBK nr 1507 af 07/12/2022) entitles young people with physical or mental disabilities enrolled in FGU, upper secondary education programmes, or higher education programmes to special support.
+The objective of the special support is to help the target group complete their education in the same way as students who do not experience such impairments.
 For more information, see section 6.6.

-According to the Act on Health Care (sundhedsloven), the municipalities are responsible for ensuring children and young people's health and well-being.
+According to the Act on Health Care (sundhedsloven LBK nr 1011 af 17/06/2023), the municipalities are responsible for ensuring children and young people's health and well-being.
 The municipal responsibility is managed through the following free measures:

 • Treatment of alcohol abuse